 In the United States, however, Greenpeace is a relatively modest activist group, spending about $10 million per year.

-Today the organisation is still sticking to their original causes such as battling whaling, logging, and nuclear weapons.
+Today the organization is still sticking to their original causes such as battling whaling, logging, and nuclear weapons.
 However, most recently, they have been campaigning against toxic by-products of consumer electronics and GE agricultural practices.

 Greenpeace has also been gaining a lot of attention for their work against the aquaculture industry.
 They have been largely concerned with raising awareness about depleting fish stocks, biotech fisheries, and the growing threat of sea lice.

 There are lots of ways to get involved with Greenpeace.
 Help share their campaigns on social media, create your campaign, contact the Greenpeace office in your country to see if you can volunteer or find a job in an office, or onboard a ship.